-Plane carrying 81 involved in accident in Colombia
+76 confirmed dead in Colombian plane crash

 - Members of a Brazilian soccer team were on board

 The plane declared an emergency between the municipalities of La Ceja and La Union, according to a statement from Colombian aviation officials.
+The crash occurred in an area called Cerro El Gordo near Medellin, officials said.

+The civil aviation agency had initially announced that six passengers -- three players, two crew members, and one journalist -- survived the crash.
+Authorities told CNNe's Fernando Ramos over the phone that one of those survivors died on the way to the hospital.

-The plane took off from Bolivia's Viru Viru airport at 6:18 p.m. local time, according to Manuel Palamas, an air controller at the airport.
+The plane took off from Bolivia's Viru Viru airport at 6:18 p.m. local time, according to air controller Manuel Palamas.

 Officials didn't specify what happened to the plane but did say that the wounded were being transported to assistance centers.